 How much do we love extra features and able to spend extra bucks on them and barely use them to their full potential!
 Here, Extra buttons can easily cut your operating time by two if used properly.
 But using an extra button is most times a tedious habit to build.
 Nevertheless, I will recommend trying a mouse with extra buttons and judging the whole experience yourself.

 Extra buttons are essential for command customization.
-They will allow you to tune some of your mouse button such as they will trigger a command when you click them, saving the time you would have used to reach for your keyboard.
+They will allow you to tune some of your mouse buttons such as they will trigger a command when you click them, saving the time you would have used to reach for your keyboard.
 The CADmouse, for example, has an extra button behind the scroll wheel which they call the gesture button.
 This button allows you to access up to 4 commands with a single click and a gesture.

 Secondary mouse (Recommended as extra for 3D CAD users)